星空影视

 MBA grad named among 100 Accomplished Black Canadian Women

-Mariat Jabrial (Master of Business Administration ’17) has been named one of the .
+Mariat Jibril (Master of Business Administration ’17) has been named one of the .
 This national recognition celebrates Black women whose leadership and community impact are advancing equity across Canada.

 Based in Vancouver, she was recognized for her dedicated work in diversity, equity, inclusion, and belonging and for her work supporting organizations across British Columbia and Canada.
 She serves as the lead for , further advancing Black entrepreneurship and leadership.